Infant Daycare Program at Montessori Academy

 During this stage of development, infants move through sensitive periods for movement, hand-eye coordination, language, order, small objects, and toilet training.
 The design of the infant classroom, and the educational materials within in, reflect these interests and provide rich opportunities for learning.

-Similarly, the daily routine reflects this age groups need for consistency and repetition, while embracing children’s individual needs, interests, stage of development, and learning styles.
+Similarly, the infant daily routine reflects this age group’s need for consistency and repetition, while embracing children’s individual needs, interests, stage of development, and learning styles.

 Once children complete the Infant Program, they progress to the Montessori Toddler Program, where they gain a formal introduction to all five areas of the Montessori Curriculum.